Edgaru089/ProjectLunarPhase/README.md

 # ProjectLunarPhase

-A simple web server framework in C++, created after being much annoyed by the strange syntax of Python
+A simple web server framework in C++, created after being much annoyed by the strange syntax of Python - See oy other repository [FlaskSite](https://github.com/Edgaru089/FlaskSite).

 Part of the BNDS technological course "Database"